shariqriazz/QuickScribe/instructions/common/language-rules.md

 - Reserve exclamation marks for genuine exclamatives with lexical markers
 - Emphasis via lexical intensification, not punctuation proliferation

+## SENTENCE-INITIAL CONJUNCTION PROHIBITION

+### Coordinating Conjunction Integration
+NEVER begin sentences with coordinating conjunctions (FANBOYS: for, and, nor, but, or, yet, so)

+- Obligatory syntactic integration via comma or semicolon
+- "I went.
+But returned." → "I went, but returned."

 ## CONTRACTION RESOLUTION
 - Negation: "don't" → "do not", "can't" → "cannot"
 - Auxiliary: "I'll" → "I will", "we've" → "we have"